camilleNicoleT/Portfolio/README.md

 Deployed app: https://camillenicolet.github.io/Portfolio/

 ## Description
-To showcase my work I have created an application with informaiton about myself, a portfolio and "contact me" form.
+To showcase my work I have created an application with information about myself, a portfolio and "contact me" form.

 ## Table of Contents:
    - [Usage](#usage)